DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Proof of Theorem 2

+\paragraph{\ac{HPA} impact} To evaluate the impact of non-linear distortion, simulations were conducted as shown in Fig. \ref{fig:HPA}, where the sequence $\pmb{X}$ generated by \ac{DRIP} is subjected to \ac{HPA} clipping.
+The results demonstrate that the \ac{DRIP} performance maintains parity with the unclipped baseline (ideal linear amplification) provided that the scaling parameter $\eta$ remains below the input back-off clipping threshold.
+Specifically, for $\epsilon=2$ and an \ac{HPA} clipping level of $2\dB$, the average per-user rate coincides with the unclipped bound when $\eta < 2 \dB$.
+However, performance diverges for $\eta > 2 \dB$ due to saturation-induced distortion.
+Quantitatively, at an operating point of $\eta=3\dB$, the unclipped baseline achieves $6\bpspHz$, whereas a $2\dB$ clipping threshold reduces the rate to $5.4\bpspHz$.
+In this saturation regime, further reducing the clipping level results in a spectral efficiency penalty of approximately $0.7\bpspHz$ per $1\dB$ reduction.

+\paragraph{\ac{ZF} vs \ac{MMSE}} In Fig. \ref{fig:MMSE-vs-ZF}, we plot the per-user rate vs $\frac{1}{\sigma_v^2}$ for different values of $\eta$.
+While both equalizers reach the same peak performance for different $\eta$ values, the \ac{ZF} equalizer approaches the maximum rate faster, at lower $\frac{1}{\sigma_v^2}$ values, than the \ac{MMSE} equalizer because at high SNR, noise becomes negligible, where the \ac{MMSE} solution converges toward the ZF solution, which focuses purely on \ac{MUI} cancellation, rather than balancing the noise as well.
+Also, for a given target rate, say $2\bpspHz$, there is a $2.5\dB$ margin in terms of $\frac{1}{\sigma_v^2}$ in favor of \ac{ZF} as opposed to \ac{MMSE}.

-In this paper, we introduced \ac{DRIP}, which is a family of space-time \ac{ISAC} waveforms capable of \ac{PAPR} adjustment.
-The proposed space-time \ac{ISAC} waveforms, i.e. \ac{DRIP}, abide by given \ac{PAPR} levels, while remaining similar to a given radar chirp, maintaining good beampattern properties towards desired directions, and rejecting interfering ones for multi-target sensing applications.
+In this paper, we introduced \ac{DRIP}, which is a family of space-time \ac{ISAC} sequences capable of \ac{PAPR} adjustment.
+The proposed space-time \ac{ISAC} sequences, i.e. \ac{DRIP}, abide by given \ac{PAPR} levels, while remaining similar to a given radar chirp, maintaining good beampattern properties towards desired directions, and rejecting interfering ones for multi-target sensing applications.
 As for communications, the proposed \ac{DRIP} waveforms intend to minimize \ac{MUI} for any given constellation.
-As the optimization framework intended to generate such space-time \ac{ISAC} waveforms is challenging to solve, we propose a \ac{BCCD} method that iterates between the different variables of the problem, which is guaranteed to converge to a waveform.
-Finally, simulation results demonstrate the superior performance, versatility, as well as \ac{ISAC} trade-offs of the proposed family of space-time \ac{ISAC} waveforms.
+As the optimization framework intended to generate such space-time \ac{ISAC} sequences is challenging to solve, we propose a \ac{BCCD} method that iterates between the different variables of the problem, which is guaranteed to converge to a waveform.
+Finally, simulation results demonstrate the superior performance, versatility, as well as \ac{ISAC} trade-offs of the proposed family of space-time \ac{ISAC} sequences.